This article will explain what iiNet usernames look like, where to find them, and how they're used.

 Select one of the links below to jump to a query:

 A username is the label used to identify your account and/or services with iiNet.
 Each service that we sell has its own username – this is typically chosen when you sign up for that service.

-All iiNet Group internet service usernames are also functional email addresses, they’ll look like the following examples:
+All internet service usernames are also functional email addresses.
+Here's some examples:

-You can find your usernames in the following places:
+You can find a username in the following places:

 Your username has many purposes, including the following:

 *iiNet customers may log in to Toolbox or set up a modem without including the “@iinet.net.au” part of their username, but customers of all other iiNet Group companies should enter their full usernames at all times.
 If you've never logged into Toolbox before, please see An Introduction to Toolbox.

 Changing an existing username is an action that can only be performed by one of our friendly Support Team, so please call us on 13 22 58 for a hand.
 If you'd just like another iiNet email address to use, you can create an additional mailbox in Toolbox.